Global Business Licence (GBL) companies

 - It prepares, or proposes to prepare, its statutory financial statements and causes or proposes to have such financial statements to be audited in Mauritius.

-- It provides for meetings of directors to include at least 2 directors from Mauritius.
+- It provides for meetings of directors to include at least two directors from Mauritius.

 In order to benefit from the 80% exemption, a company may outsource any relevant activities to third party service providers, provided that: